Anyone in marketing knows there are a lot of cooks in the kitchen, which can make moving through an approval process a real pain.

 Consider a project example in which a marketing team created 73 versions from the beginning of a project to final approval.
-Across these 73 versions, the creative team recorded over 700 review and approval decision points, and about 10 comments per version.
-Despite this huge volume of content along the way, the average approval turnaround per version for this project was about four days, which is incredibly fast given the project’s size and scope.
+Across these 73 versions, the creative team recorded over 700 review and approval decision points and about 10 comments per version.
+Despite this considerable volume of content along the way, the average approval turnaround per version for this project was about four days, which is incredibly fast given the project’s size and scope.

 Without guardrails in place, manually tracking all of those versions, comments, and approval decisions would be quite difficult.
 However, because the team was tracking actionable comments, capturing those comments on content, and submitting their decisions across the full approval cycle, they could get the content to the production team for launch and make changes much more quickly.

 In short, more reviewers, contributors, and stakeholders don’t necessarily have to correlate with longer project cycles.
-Implementing approval guardrails such as decision checklists, automated reminders, and more, can help shorten marketing project approval timelines even when many people and versions are involved in getting to the final copy of an asset or campaign.
+Implementing approval guardrails, such as decision checklists, automated reminders, and more, can help shorten marketing project approval timelines even when many people and versions are involved in getting to the final copy of an asset or campaign.

 Here are some helpful areas to trace the marketing project lifecycle:

 Creating an audit trail throughout your marketing content production and approval process also helps scale regulatory review.
-Being able to trace marketing approval across files, systems, and projects provides oversight that all brand guidelines are followed or reviewed, that brand assets are used correctly, and disclaimers are properly applied, and so on.
+Being able to trace marketing approval across files, systems, and projects provides oversight that all brand guidelines are followed or reviewed, that brand assets are used correctly, that disclaimers are properly applied, and so on.

-This not only reduces the risk for your brand but also makes it much easier to generate project files and provide assets to auditors, if needed.
+This not only reduces the risk for your brand but also makes it much easier to generate project files and provide assets to auditors if needed.